Considerations When Drafting a COVID-19 Liability Waiver

 While a well-drafted waiver can reduce the risk of liability concerns, business owners should still take precautions to protect their staff and visitors from transmitting the virus.
 Unlike the original COVID-19 virus, the Delta variant is more infectious, leading to increased transmissibility, even in those who are fully vaccinated.
 The CDC states that vaccines, masks, and social distancing remain among the most effective ways to reduce transmission.
 Adhering to these policies can not only decrease the risk of illness but also the likelihood that you're found responsible.
 Businesses that don't adhere to common safety precautions may be accused of negligence if a guest contracts the virus while visiting their establishment, which may nullify your waiver.

 Taking steps to reduce transmission, like providing additional spacing between lines and contactless sign-in options, such as digital liability waivers, QR codes, and online registration, can all help mitigate the spread of COVID-19 in your business.
-Learn more about the benefit of digital waivers during the pandemic or try it yourself, absolutely free for 30-days.
+Learn more about the benefit of digital waivers during the pandemic or try it yourself, absolutely free.